88 Online Therapy Tips (Get Better Results and Save Money)

 10. Pick your own therapist instead of letting a platform pick for you.

 If you choose an online therapy platform, don’t assume that the site’s algorithms will get it right.
-We had much more success choosing our own therapists than when we tried to let an online therapy platform choose our therapists for us.
+Based on our own experience, we believe you’ll have more success if you choose your own therapist than if you let an online therapy platform choose for you.

 11. Use intuition as well as research to choose your therapist.